RahulSidar08/TaskFlow/README.md

 ## TaskFlow 📝🚀
 TaskFlow is a simple and efficient task management web application designed to help users organize their daily tasks effortlessly.
 With features like task creation, prioritization, and deletion, TaskFlow ensures a smooth and productive workflow.
+The application utilizes Redux Thunk for handling asynchronous operations, such as fetching and updating tasks from an API, ensuring a seamless user experience with efficient state management.

 ## Features